 Instead you will need to claim help with your housing costs from Universal Credit.
 If you are unsure whether you should claim Universal Credit or Housing Benefit, please contact us on 01327 322140.

-Use the benefits calculator to check your eligibility or contact us on 01327 332140.
+Use the benefits calculator to check your potential Housing Benefit entitlement or contact us on /01327 322140.

-- have savings over £16,000 - unless you get Guarantee credit of Pension Credit
+- your savings are over £16,000 - unless you get Guarantee Credit of Pension Credit

-- live in the home of a close relative
+- you live in the home of a close relative

-- are a full-time student - unless you’re disabled or have children
+- you’re a full-time student - unless you’re disabled or have children

-- reside in the UK as an European Economic Area jobseeker
+- you’re residing in the UK as an European Economic Area jobseeker

-- are an asylum seeker or sponsored to be in the UK
+- you’re an asylum seeker or sponsored to be in the UK

-- are subject to immigration control and your granted leave states that you can’t claim public funds
+- you’re subject to immigration control and your granted leave states that you can’t claim public funds